 Storybook Island was one of my kids’ favorite attractions during our Black Hills road trip, and it didn’t cost us a cent.
 The Rapid City Rotary Clubs opened the park in 1959 and it has been operating as a free, non-profit park ever since.
 If you would like to help the park continue its mission, make purchases at the gift shop or concession stand, or make a donation.

 Expect to spend at least two hours exploring the park’s 8.5 acres.
-The park’s website recommends half a day, and that is about how much time we spent there, including our picnic lunch afterward.
+We took our time and spent about half a day, including our picnic lunch afterward.

 Storybook Island is best for children under 12